Marian27/Computer-Vision/README.md

-# Computer Vision Practice on CIFAR-10
+# Computer Vision on CIFAR-10
 A set of algorithms I have used for computer vision projects

 ## Description